autonomail/blog/contents/5-new-site-deployment-process.md

 {{{ "title": "New site deployment process", "tags": ["server"], "category": "server", "date": "05-27-2014" }}}

 We have shifted over to using [Digital Ocean](https://www.digitalocean.com/?refcode=98d0e3d7eb67) for hosting [autonomail.com](https://autonomail.com).
-The .com website is not involved the actual email service part of our service.
+This website is not involved in the actual email part of our service.
 Nor will it have user login facilities.
-It is simply a front-facing website introducing us and keeping you up-to-date with what we're upto.
+It is simply a place for introducing us and keeping you up-to-date with what we're upto.

 We're running the site within a [Docker](docker.io) container, built on the [phusion](https://github.com/phusion/baseimage-docker) base image.
 Docker is now the preferred mechanism of deploying sites for us (and many other folks).
 The phusion base image is the perfect foundation upon which to build a Docker container as it makes it easy to run daemons and also provides a number of useful utilities such as [runsv](http://smarden.org/runit/runsv.8.html) and [syslog-ng](http://www.balabit.com/network-security/syslog-ng) both of which we use.